aspose-cells/Aspose.Cells-Doc-md/swedish/androidjava/release-notes/release-notes-2019/aspose-cells-for-android-via-java-19-3-release-notes/_index.sv.md

 {{% alert color="primary" %}}

-Eftersom kodbasen för Aspose.Cells för Android via Java matchar koden för relevanta .NET- och Java-versioner, ingår de flesta ändringar, förbättringar och korrigeringar i Aspose.Cells för .NET v19.1, Aspose.Cells för .NET v19.2 , Aspose.Cells för .NET v19.3, Aspose.Cells för Java v19.1, Aspose.Cells för Java v19.2 och Aspose.Cells för Java v19.3 ingår också i denna Aspose.Cells för Android3 Java v19.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v19.1, Aspose.Cells for .NET v19.2, Aspose.Cells for .NET v19.3, Aspose.Cells for Java v19.1, Aspose.Cells for Java v19.2 och Aspose.Cells for Java v19.3 är också inkluderade i denna 07611073411 0761107311 19.39.

 {{% /alert %}}